ryanburgess/dashboard/README.md

 # Dashboard
-Dashboard to display weather, stock, clock, date.
+Dashboard to display time, weather, stock, clock, date, to do tasks, flickr photos.

 Created with React.
 Using the [Wunder Ground API](http://api.wunderground.com/) for the weather.